-This guidance is for patients in an out-patient or OPAT setting only, refer to local antimicrobial policy for in-patient management.
+This guidance is for patients in an out-patient or Out-patient parenteral antibiotic therapy (OPAT) setting only, refer to local antimicrobial policy for in-patient management.

 1. Consider SSTI mimics/other dermopathies

 Note: Bilateral skin changes are usually not cellulitis.